jinhyunni/O2Physics/Tutorials/2021HFHack/README.md

 ## Example6.cxx
 	- Use Partition table
-		-- Partitonined tables are not grouped by iterator consumed at process input -- For Partitioned tables, grouping must be done manually
+		-- Partitoned tables are not grouped by iterator consumed at process input -- For Partitioned tables, grouping must be done manually
 			a) Using SliceCache
 			b) Declaring Partition inside process function, and add matching of collision index as partitioning condition -> (Will be)Tested at Example6-0.cxx